BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 This is my OC 0.7.1 setup for HP Z420/620/820 workstations.
 It supports all three HP models.
 Tested for latest Catalina and Big Sur.

 Catalina 10.15.7 - Everthing works, except Sleep mode and some minor issue with USB3.
 On-board audio with AppleALC, full CPU Power Management.
 USB3 at full speed for attached storage device.
-Other USB3 attaching perepherals, however, is a hit-and-miss.
+Other USB3 attaching perepherals, however, is a hit-or-miss (leaving device connected during booting may help).

-Big Sur 11.5.1 - Similar to Catalina, but USB3 is practically non-funcional.
-You would need to add a compatible USB3 card.
+Big Sur 11.5.1 - Similar to Catalina, but USB3 ports is practically non-funcional (adding a compatible USB3 card would be a solution).
+Also, CPU Power Management is broken since 11.3+.
+Thus, you would need to disable SSDT_CPUPM.aml, until new pacthes are available.

 **Post-install:**